Table of Contents

 You need to fully understand the nutrients that a dog's body requires before you get to figuring out how much food to feed a dog.

-Read this article to understand exact nutritional needs, which will help you figure out serving sizes and how much homemade food to feed dog would be more beneficial.
+Read this article to understand Fido's exact nutritional needs, which will help you figure out serving sizes and how much homemade food to feed them.

 - activity level